MyPortugalHoliday.com

 The Berlengas Islands

-The Berlengas comprise a chain of desolate and rocky islands located 11km off the mainland.
-These islands are battered by raging seas and ceaseless winds, and are a haven for both bird and marine wildlife.
+The Berlengas Islands are a series of windswept, barren islands located 10km west of Peniche.
+Battered by powerful seas and ceaseless winds, they are nonetheless a haven for bird and marine wildlife.

 The Fort of São João Baptista